Culture of Botswana: Unity Dow

-As a lawyer she earned acclaim most for her stances on women's rights.
+As a lawyer, she earned acclaim most for her stance on women's rights.
 She was the plaintiff in a case that allowed the children of women by foreign nationals to be considered Batswana.
-The tradition and law before this stated nationality only descended from the father.
+The tradition and law before this stated that nationality only descended from the father.
 She later became Botswana's first female High Court judge.

-As a novelist she has had three books.
-These books often concern the issues concerning the struggle between Western and traditional values.
-They also involve her interest in gender issues and her nation's poverty.
+As a novelist, she has had three books published.
+The subject matter of these books is often issues concerning the struggle between Western and traditional values.
+They also involve Dow's interest in gender issues and her nation's poverty.

 Bessie Head

-Bessie Head is a writer well known in Southern Africa.
-In 1964 she fled the apartheid regime in South Africa to live in and wrote about Botswana.
+Bessie Head (1937–1986) is a writer well known in Southern Africa.
+In 1964, she fled the apartheid regime in South Africa to live in and wrote about Botswana.
 She lived there from 1964 (when it was still the Bechuanaland Protectorate) until her death at the age of 49 in 1986.
 She lived in Serowe, and her most famous books, When Rain Clouds Gather, Maru, and A Question of Power are set there.

 Susan Williams

 British author and historian Susan Williams' book, Colour Bar: The Triumph of Seretse Khama and His Nation, tells the story of the interracial marriage and resulting struggles of Sir Seretse Khama and Lady Ruth Williams Khama.

-A collection of humorous true short stories, "Whatever You Do, Don't Run" (released in the United Kingdom and South Africa as "Don't Run, Whatever You Do"), contains many stories from Botswana written by a safari guide, Peter Allison.
+A collection of humorous true short stories, Whatever You Do, Don't Run (released in the United Kingdom and South Africa as Don't Run, Whatever You Do), contains many stories from Botswana written by a safari guide, Peter Allison.

 Michael Stanley

-In 2008 a mystery novel ("A Carrion Death") by Michael Stanley introduced Detective David "Kubu" Bengu of the Botswana Criminal Investigation Department.
+In 2008, a mystery novel (A Carrion Death) by Michael Stanley introduced Detective David "Kubu" Bengu of the Botswana Criminal Investigation Department.
 The memorable Kubu lives in Gaborone.
-The novel is a police procedural which also provides an excellent introduction to today's Botswana.
+The novel is a police procedural that also provides an excellent introduction to today's Botswana.